 12. Tools – Import, Export, Rollback

-Tools section has three useful options:
+Tools section has few useful options:

 - Export settings – click on “Download Settings” button to download the complete plugin settings as a JSON file.